Result Files Description

 Detailed Variant Analysis

-Use .tsv.gz file for comprehensive variant annotation analysis
+Use .tsv.gz for comprehensive variant annotation analysis

 Machine Learning

-Download ancestry and PRS results directly from the web interface or convert using CLI tools.
+Download ancestry and PRS results directly from the web interface, or convert using CLI tools.

 File Format Details